 As mentioned, an posterior cruciate ligament injury can occur when the knee is bent and the upper tibia suffers direct impact causing the shinbone to be pushed backwards below the knee.
 With enough force, this can result in a tear or rupture of the PCL as the tibia is pushed back too far.
 While this dashboard knee injury is named because of the frequency that it occurs during car accidents, as the driver's or passenger's bent leg suffers a direct blow into the dashboard, it is also common in high speed and high impact sports such as soccer and American football.
 Dashboard type injuries can occur during these sporting activities when an athlete falls or gets tackled on a bent knee or when there is a collision between players.

 PCL injuries can vary dramatically in the degree of damage inflicted and range from minor injuries that are difficult to assess and diagnose to more serious cases that show obvious signs of physical injury and severe knee instabilities.

 What are the Symptoms of Posterior Cruciate Ligament Injury?

-A divot or "dent" in the Patella when the knee is bent is an indication of PCL Injury.
-One of the indicators of possible injury to the posterior cruciate ligament is often a divot or 'dent' in the subject’s patella tendon.
+Internal knee pain and inflammation are symptoms of most knee injuries and this one no different.
+Although, a unique indicator of a PCL injury is a new divot or "dent" in the subject’s patella tendon when the knee is bent.
+A healthy PCL will stop the backward motion of the tibia.
+An injured PCL will allow the tibia to move backwards and this is what causes the dent below the knee.
 A posterior sag test can help confirm whether PCL damage exists or not.
 The test is performed as the subject lays flat on their back and lifts the injured leg in the air, flexed at a 90-degree angle.
-A positive sign of injury will result in the posterior sag of the tibia and an indent in the patella tendon caused by gravitational pull.
+A positive sign of injury will result in the posterior sag of the tibia and an indent in the patella tendon caused by the pull of gravity.

 What Does a Torn Knee Ligament Feel Like?